Content Site Sitemap Not Resubmitted After Update

 1. Sitemap generated but old version still served

-How to judge: curl -s https://yoursite.com/sitemap.xml | grep -c '<url>' — count entries.
-Compare to local dist/sitemap.xml.
+How to judge: curl -s https://yoursite.com/sitemap.xml | grep -c '<loc>' — count entries and compare to local dist/sitemap.xml.
+(Use <loc> rather than <url>; a sitemap index file uses <sitemap>/<loc> and has no <url> tags.)

 2. Sitemap URL not declared in robots.txt

 How to judge: curl -s https://yoursite.com/robots.txt | grep -i sitemap.
-Empty = sitemap not advertised.
+Empty output means the sitemap is not advertised.

 4. lastmod dates not updated

-5. Sitemap index split out of sync
+5. Sitemap index out of sync with its shards

 6. New URLs blocked by robots.txt or noindex

-How to judge: curl -s <new-article-url> | grep -i 'noindex' — should not match.
-Check robots.txt for Disallow: covering the new URL path.
+How to judge: curl -s <new-article-url> | grep -i 'noindex' should produce no match.
+Then check robots.txt for any Disallow: covering the new path.
+If you see a conflict, read robots meta vs sitemap conflict.

 Before you start

-• Note when the deploy completed.
+• Note when the deploy completed — re-fetch timing is measured from there.

 Information to collect

-• Output of curl -s https://yoursite.com/sitemap.xml | head -50 — first entries and structure.
+• curl -s https://yoursite.com/sitemap.xml | head -50 — first entries and structure.

 • robots.txt content.

-• Search Console > Sitemaps > status and last-read date.
+• Search Console > Sitemaps > status and “Last read” date.

 Step-by-step fix